End-to-End Mutual Coupling Aware Communication Model for Reconfigurable Intelligent Surfaces: An Electromagnetic-Compliant Approach Based on Mutual Impedances: Introduction

 \section{Introduction}

-A reconfigurable intelligent surface (RIS) is an emerging and promising software-defined technology for enhancing the performance of wireless networks at a low cost, power, and complexity \cite{MDR_Eurasip}, \cite{MDR_Relays}.
+Reconfigurable intelligent surfaces (RISs) are an emerging and promising software-defined technology for enhancing the performance of wireless networks at a low cost, power, and complexity \cite{MDR_Eurasip}, \cite{MDR_Relays}.
 An RIS consists of a large number of inexpensive and nearly-passive scattering elements that can be configured to customize the propagation of the radio waves \cite{MDR_JSAC}.

 For analyzing and optimizing RIS-aided wireless systems, sufficiently realistic and accurate yet tractable communication models that account for the physics and electromagnetic (EM) properties of the scattering elements of the RIS are needed.
-This is an open research issue, and only a few EM-aware models for RIS-aided wireless systems are available to date \cite{Wankai}-\cite{Marzetta}.
+This is an open research issue, and only a few EM-compliant models for RIS-assisted wireless systems are available to date \cite{Wankai}-\cite{Marzetta}.
 In \cite{Wankai}, an experimentally-validated path-loss model for a non-homogenizable RIS is proposed.
 In \cite{MDR_PathLoss}, a path-loss model for a homogenizable RIS is introduced by using the vector theory of scattering.
 In \cite{RuiZhang}, an approach for modeling the interplay between the amplitude and phase response of a lossy unit cell is proposed.
 In \cite{Marzetta}, the mutual coupling among the active radiating elements of a large surface is investigated.